 The floating-point representation of real numbers works in a similar way.
 On top of storing the number, it also stores where the separator—the point—is.
 And exactly because the point can “float”, it is called floating-point.

 Most programming languages offer floating-point representation for real numbers.
-C#, for instance, supports three different types of floating-point numbers floats, doubles and decimals.
+C#, for instance, supports three different types of floating-point numbers

 |C# type||Approximate range||Precision||Size||.NET type|